collective/collective.upgrade/README.rst

 will pick up from the last successful profile version reached without having to repeat what has already succeeded.

+To use this upgrader you can simply visit the `@@collective.upgrade.form` view on the portal to upgrade.
+Alternatively, you can use the `upgrade-portals` console script described in the `Quick Start`_ section.

 Multiple Portals
 ----------------